The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 and public institutions, namely as regards:

-18.1 strengthening good governance and the respect of the rule
+18.1 strengthening good governance and respect for the rule

 of law;

-18.2 enhancing the quality and professionalism of the public
+18.2 enhancing the quality and professionalism of public administration;

 18.3 strengthening the independence of the judiciary;